All Year: Yes

-We do eat a lot of local fresh fish, mostly caught by us, so best do not apply if you don`t like delicious fresh fish cooked to a variety of recipes (always happy to try yours:-).
+We do eat a lot of local fresh fish, mostly caught by us, so best do not apply if you don`t like delicious fresh fish, cooked to a variety of recipes (always happy to try yours:-).
 Some helpers who thought they didn't like fish soon changed their minds when they tried ours! :-).

-Dave does a reasonable home-brewed beer whilst Julie doesn't drink alcohol and of course we run a drug-free household.
+Dave makes a reasonable home-brewed beer: Julie does not drink alcohol.
+We run a drug-free household.

 Originally from Papua New Guinea, Julie works in a government department in Cairns during the week and is home just for the weekends.
-Julie is the one to teach you how to husk, crack-open, and grate coconuts and make coconut oil and/or cream for use in cooking.
+Julie has a lifetime`s experience of growing PNG vegetables hence our veggie gardens grow yams, taro, sweet potato, aibika, cassava, moringa, turmeric, etc.

 Dave, a biologist with post-graduate qualifications in fisheries management, is originally from Scotland.
 He has worked widely overseas but is now retired from a career in tropical coastal fisheries research, development and management.

 WHAT WE EXPECT FROM YOU

-If you had your own car you would be welcome to take off for the weekends, providing your own food for the weekend whilst exploring the area, staying away Saturday night and returning Sunday evenings.
+If you had your own car, you would be welcome to leave for the weekends, to explore the area, staying away Saturday night if you like, returning Sunday evenings.